laro/Cilia/1 Basics/5 Control Flow.md

 }
 ```

-Chained comparison as in Cpp2 (Herb Sutter), Python, Julia
+Chained comparison as in Cpp2 (Herb Sutter), Python, Julia.
 ```
 if 1 <= x <= 10 { ... }
 ```